thaCripple/Simple-Machine-Learning/README.md

 # Simple-Machine-Learning
-This Repository contains Google Colab Notebooks with my study of implementations of basic machine learning models
+This Repository contains Google Colab Notebooks with my study and implementations of basic machine learning models